 The N.W.
 Posthumus Institute is the Research School for Economic and Social History in the Netherlands and Flanders, including research focusing on non-Western history, world history and social-cultural history.
 The Posthumus Institute stimulates innovative and advanced interdisciplinary research in economic and social history, organizes joint research programs of participating institutes and provides a PhD training in economic and social history.
 The institute also provides a program for Research Master students and coordinates the activities of the ESTER International Graduate School.

 OIKOS is the national Research School in Classical Studies of the Netherlands.
-It is a collaborative institution of six Dutch universities: Radboud University Nijmegen (RU), University of Groningen (RUG), Leiden University (UL), University of Amsterdam (UvA), Utrecht University (UU) and VU University Amsterdam (VU).
-OIKOS organises courses for PhD-students and Research Master students, and unites Dutch reseachers in six different research groups, focused on Graeco-Roman antiquity and its reception.
+It is a collaborative institution of six Dutch and one Belgium university: Ghent University (UG), Leiden University (UL), Radboud University Nijmegen (RU), University of Amsterdam (UvA), University of Groningen (RUG), Utrecht University (UU) and VU University Amsterdam (VU).
+OIKOS organises courses for PhD students and Research Master students, and unites Dutch researchers in eight different research groups, focused on Graeco-Roman antiquity and its reception.
 OIKOS stimulates and coordinates collaboration between researchers on both national and international level.

 The Netherlands Research school for Media Studies (RMeS) is a national network of academic experts in media research whose ambition it is: to provide excellent, state of the art education in media studies to PhD candidates and research master students; to provide a platform for academics who want to exchange expertise, build coalitions between various research groups, to coordinate and prepare joined grant applications, and to represent the field of media studies at national and international levels; to offer a platform for Dutch graduate students in media research at various universities in order to build academic networks with their peers and to get acquainted with specialist research and researchers in their field; to offer an international platform which represents Dutch media scholars in international networks, funding bodies, and scientific/academic councils.